r0x57n/onevpl-multi-transcode/README.md

 # multi-transcode
 A simple multithreaded transcoder for benchmarking [oneVPL](https://spec.oneapi.io/onevpl/latest/index.html).
 It takes an h.264 elementary stream and transcodes it to h.262.
-It is based upon the [hello-transcode](https://github.com/oneapi-src/oneVPL/tree/master/examples/api2x/hello-transcode).
+It is based upon the [hello-transcode](https://github.com/oneapi-src/oneVPL/tree/master/examples/api2x/hello-transcode) example.

 | Flag     | Meaning                                                            |
 |----------|--------------------------------------------------------------------|